TerableCoder/Endless-Crafting/README.md

 ### `cureId`
 - The default is elite crafters cure: 182439, you can change the default to normal crafters cure: 181100
 ### `delay`
-- The default is 0, if you're having issues with the mod, increase this number
+- The default is 0, if you're having issues with the mod, try increasing this number

 ## Additional commands:
 ### `/8 craft linkedItem`